VCipher/Ninject.Extensions.Diagnostic/README.md

 # Ninject.Extensions.Diagnostic
-This Ninject extension allows to profile methods by simple appling attributes to them.
+This Ninject extension allows to profile methods by simple applying attributes to them.
 This extension allows to profile both synchronous and asynchronous methods.

 ## Getting Started
 Example (Profiling whole class):